tetracorp/dungeons-of-avalon/docs/_posts/2024-02-07-monster-sprites.md

 In DoA1 only, the PICS file has a few zeroes at the end for padding, which need to be trimmed to unpack with `xfddecrunch`.

+In the alpha build, the compressed content uses standard `PP20` headers.